Data analysis of $ab$ $initio$ effective Hamiltonians in iron-based superconductors $\unicode{x2014}$ Construction of predictors for superconducting critical temperature: Introduction

 The combination of an $ab$ $initio$ downfolding scheme and an accurate analysis of the derived Hamiltonians is useful for clarifying the mechanism of the high-\Tc superconductivity.
 However, application of this method has been limited to a few compounds due to the high numerical cost associated with the accurate analysis of the effective Hamiltonians.
 The difficulty of solving the effective Hamiltonians prevents us from gaining a deep understanding of the high-\Tc superconductivity and designing new high-\Tc superconductors.
 Therefore, to predict new superconductors based on the theoretical calculations, development of an alternative and efficient method without solving $ab$ $initio$ Hamiltonians is desirable.

 Data-driven approaches, such as high-throughput screening, regression analysis, and multivariate statistics, have been used for discovering and designing new compounds with high functionality\cite{Himanen2019}.
-Stimulated by the recent progress of data-science, data-driven analyses focused on superconductors have been performed\cite{Klintenberg2013possible,Isayev2015materials,Owolabi2015estimation,Stanev2018machine,Matsumoto2019acceleration,Konno2021deep,Roter2020,Liu2020}.
+Stimulated by the recent progress of data-science, data-driven analyses focused on superconductors have been performed\cite{Klintenberg2013possible,Isayev2015materials,Owolabi2015estimation,Stanev2018machine,Matsumoto2019acceleration,Konno2021deep,Roter2020,Liu2020,Akomolafe2021}.
 For example, in Ref. \cite{Stanev2018machine}, utilizing the existing database, the authors constructed regression models for predicting \Tc based on the information of the chemical-composition data of the compounds and the DFT calculations.
 Their analysis offers several important insights into the relation between the chemical composition and \Tc.
 However, the effects of electronic correlations in the compounds have not been directly considered in the existing database.
 Electronic correlations are key factors that stabilize the high-\Tc superconductivity and hence the analysis of datasets that explicitly include the information about the electronic correlations is desirable.

+From the early stage of studies of the iron-based superconductors, it has been demonstrated that the $ab$ $initio$ approach such as the derivation of the band structures and the effective Hamiltonians is useful for clarifying the magnetism~\cite{Singh_PRL2008,ZPYin_PRL2008} and superconductivity~\cite{Kuroki_RPL2008,Mazin_PRL2008, Kuroki_PRB2009}.
+In particular, $ab$ $initio$ evaluations of the microscopic parameters in the effective Hamiltonians give an insight in understanding the variety of the iron-based superconductors~\cite{miyake2010comparison}.
 In this paper, to elucidate the relation between the compound dependence of \Tc and the microscopic parameters, we derive the low-energy effective Hamiltonians for 32 iron-based superconductors and 4 related compounds.
 These superconductors offer an ideal platform for examining the relation between \Tc and the correlation effects because \Tc and the strength of the correlations largely depend on the compounds.